Faith Based Writing

 I looked for patients who were alone in their rooms with no visitors.
 And discovered the personal healing benefits of reaching out to comfort others.

-Spending time with these strangers, listening to their stories of being alone in the hospital on Christmas Eve, filled my heart and erased any feelings of loneliness.
+Spending time with these strangers, listening to their stories of how they came to be alone in the hospital on Christmas Eve, filled my heart and erased any feelings of loneliness I had been feeling.
+Decades later it still warms my heart to think of that special Christmas Eve talking with strangers in the hospital!

 I learned that night how helping others is like a magic formula for forgetting your own problems - if only for a moment.